djh1997/proj324/docs/index.md

 This works like so;

-1. Light enters the panel through the rear polarizer.
+1. Light enters the panel through the rear polariser.
 The light becomes vertically polarized.
 2. The polarized light then passes through the transparent backplane electrode.
 3. As the polarized light passes through the Liquid crystal fluid it gets twisted into the horizontal plane.
 4. The polarized light passes through the transparent pixel electrode.
-5. Because the light is polarized in the horizontal plane, it passes through the front horizontal polarizer.
+5. Because the light is polarized in the horizontal plane, it passes through the front horizontal polariser.

 I will be using this effect to reduce the amount of light reaching the users eyes.